softlayer/jumpgate/developer-guide.md

 Once you have these things, you are ready to begin building your driver.

-# Your First Driver
+# Creating Your Driver

 There are many places where you could begin building your first driver, but we've generally found starting with the index and the Identity driver (Keystone) to be the easiest.
 We're going to cover how to build out a couple endpoints to give you an idea.
 From there, you can use the SoftLayer driver that ships with this project as a further example of other endpoints, should you need it.

 Note that there are no restrictions on how you build your driver as long as you make it work with the Falcon framework.
 You are free to use whatever libraries, tools, and folder layout you are most comfortable with.
 This document will use the same style as the SoftLayer driver for consistency, but you are not required to do this for your driver.

-## Create Your Driver
+## Getting Started

-The first step is to create your driver.
-You can do this anywhere, as long as its within your Python path and Jumpgate can load it.
-We're going to do it within the `drivers` directory for identity.
-We'll start with the index driver.
+The first step in creating your driver is deciding where to create it.
+You can create it almost anywhere, just as long as:

+* It is within your Python path
+* It can be loaded by Jumpgate

+We'll start by creating an index driver within the `drivers` directory for Identity.

 {% highlight bash %}
 $ mkdir jumpgate/index/drivers/my_driver
 {% endhighlight %}

-Next we're going to create an \_\_init\_\_.py within that directory.
+Next, we're going to create an \_\_init\_\_.py within that directory.
 This is the file that Jumpgate is going to load.
 We could jam all of our code into it, but that's going to get extremely large for some projects, such as Nova Compute.
 So instead, we're going to use this as a module to load other modules based upon functional area.
 To start, make this the contents of your \_\_init\_\_.py file:

 {% highlight python %}
 from jumpgate.openstack import openstack_dispatcher